 Victoria Day at Fort Langley

-Fort Langley is a great place to take the family any time of the year, but especially when they have special events, like their Victoria Day celebrations on Monday, May 20.
+Fort Langley is a great place to take the family any time of the year, but especially when they have special events, like their Victoria Day celebrations on the holiday Monday.

 Check out Fort Langley May Long Weekend for more details.